 The site is currently vacant.
 Riverside Estates Subdivision is located to the south - it is partially constructed.
 To the west, and north across Pacific Highway, are single-family residential uses on large lots.
-To the east is a single-family residence.
+The properties to the north across Pacific Highway are currently under construction to the east is a single-family residence.